 - 'Honour based' such as forced marriage or female genital mutilation (FGM)

-We will investigate incidents of Domestic Abuse promptly.
+We will investigate incidents of domestic abuse promptly.
 The needs of the victim shall be the primary concern and the health and safety of the victim the first priority.

-The Association will:
+Hightown Housing Association will:

-- Support victims at risk of, or experiencing, Domestic Abuse
+- Support victims at risk of, or experiencing, domestic abuse

-- Encourage early reporting of incidents to avoid escalation
+- Encourage early reporting through housing officers

-- Make the necessary referrals to external agencies
+- Make necessary referrals to external agencies

 Please do not hesitate to contact your Housing Officer or any member of staff to report an incident on 01442 292300.